Paralytic illness of Franklin D. Roosevelt: Illness and aftermath

-On August 9, 1921, 39-year-old Franklin D. Roosevelt, at the time a practicing lawyer in New York City, joined his family at their vacation home at Campobello, a Canadian island off the coast of Maine.
+On August 9, 1921, 39-year-old Franklin D. Roosevelt, at the time a lawyer in private practice in New York City, joined his family at their vacation home at Campobello, a Canadian island off the coast of Maine.
 Among those at Campobello when Roosevelt arrived were his wife, Eleanor, their children, his political aide Louis Howe, Howe's wife, and their young son.
 On August 10, after a day of strenuous activity, Roosevelt came down with an illness characterized by fevers, ascending paralysis, facial paralysis, prolonged bowel and bladder dysfunction, and numbness and hypersensitivity of the skin.
 Roosevelt came close to death from the illness.
 He faced many life-threatening medical problems including the possibility of respiratory failure, urinary tract infection, injury to the urethra or bladder, decubitus ulcers, clots in the leg veins, and malnutrition.
 Eleanor's nursing care was responsible for Roosevelt's survival.
 Most of the symptoms resolved themselves, but he was left permanently paralyzed from the waist down.